nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 • Overstated Lease Mileage: Tesla owners with leases may face higher mileage overage fees if the odometer records more miles than actually driven.

 • Obscured Battery Degradation: By adjusting efficiency factors, Tesla can mask real battery degradation, making it seem like the vehicle is more efficient than it truly is.

-Conclusion: Tesla’s Odometer is Influenced by Software, Not Just Physical Distance

-This technical analysis confirms that Tesla’s odometer is not a simple measurement of miles traveled, but rather a dynamic calculation influenced by energy efficiency factors, driving style multipliers, and software-based assumptions.

 Tesla owners should be aware that: